“You do have the right to remain silent:” Requirements of a Miranda warning

 These warnings must be provided in understandable language.
 If a law enforcement officer forgets a part of the advisory or does not clearly explain the rights, a later statement might not be admissible in a trial.
 This could mean that the prosecution will not be able to prove the criminal charges beyond a reasonable doubt.

-The Miranda warning is required prior to any custodial interrogation, for example, when an officer arrests an individual on suspicion of DUI or impaired driving and places the individual in the back of a squad car.
+The Miranda warning is required prior to any custodial interrogation, for example, when an officer arrests an individual on suspicion of DUII or impaired driving and places the individual in the back of a squad car.

 What happens if you do not want to answer questions?

-After saying that you do not want to answer any questions, interrogation must stop.
+After saying that you do not want to answer any questions, the interrogation must stop.
 Invoking your Fifth Amendment rights cannot later be used against you in a trial.

 Interrogation refers to questions asked with the purpose of getting a confession.
 For instance, this can be an express question or some action that officers know might lead to an incriminating response.
 On the other hand, a request for consent to search a vehicle is not an interrogation, since the response of yes or no is generally not incriminating.